kartonfarkas/api_docs/source/suite/contacts/listing_segments.rst

 Listing Segments
 ================

-Returns a list of filters (segments) which can be used as recipient source for the email.
+Returns a list of segments which can be used as contact source for the email.

 Endpoint
 --------